Kreusada/Kreusada-Cogs/README.md

 ## Roadmap

 * PingOverride - Plans are being made to add custom responses if the requester is a certain user.
-* PublishCogs - Update users on cog updates as well as for new cogs.

 ## Support